 Results: You are perfectly normal.
 None of us get through life without believing some of shame’s lies.

 The more yeses, the more likelihood that you were shamed by others in your past and during your childhood.

 While this means you are a pretty typical human, I am so sorry you mistakenly believed the lies that shame whispered about yourself and your worth.
-Many, which unless you have unpacked the lies of shame, are probably still affecting you today.
+Unless you have unpacked the lies of shame, they are probably still affecting you today.

 But good news!
 You are hurt and injured.
 Not broken, beyond repair, or damaged.
 You can heal and enjoy life, be kinder to yourself, and feel more loved and accepted.

 Freedom will NOT come in doing more, being more, or striving more (no, you have already tried these and they did not work).
 Freedom comes in realizing the truth about yourself.
 That you are valuable, worthwhile, loved by a creator unconditionally and that he delights in you.
 Not everyone believes the same lies about you that the people who shamed you want you to believe.
 Yes, it is hard to believe, but when we start dismantling the lies that shame taught us, we will begin to treat ourselves like we do our best friends.
 We will quit hating ourselves and parts of ourselves, and look at ourselves with kindness, compassion, love, and grace.

 Don’t you want this?